SEO Intermediate Updated 2026-03-22

 Mobile-first indexing is Google’s approach of using the mobile version of a website’s content as the primary source for indexing and ranking, rather than the desktop version.

 Google announced mobile-first indexing in 2016 and completed the transition for all websites by October 2023.
 There is no opt-out.
-If your mobile site is different from your desktop site — missing content, different structure, fewer internal links — the mobile version is what Google evaluates.
+If your mobile site is different from your desktop site.
+Missing content, different structure, fewer internal links.
+The mobile version is what Google evaluates.

 Statcounter data shows that mobile devices account for 59% of global web traffic.
 Google’s shift simply reflects how most people use the internet.
 Your desktop version is now the secondary experience, not the primary one.